lucasdelio/bitbucket-pipelines/README.md

-# bitbucket-pipelines
+# Docker Compose + AWS CLI for Bitbucket Pipelines
-A base Docker image to use with Bitbucket Pipelines
+A base Docker image to use with Bitbucket Pipelines, based on atlassian/default-image:2